vbookshelf/W2H-Web-2-Home/README.md

 - Get a feel for the latency associated with this approach.
 - See the token access control system in action.

+This is just one example.
+You can use the polling system with any custom website that you build.

 <br>

 ## How to run the example app
+- You need to have the uv package manager installed.
+- You need to know how to build and host a website
+- Download the project folder
+- Upload all files in the web-app folder to your web host
+- Enter your website url into the w2h-poller.py file (located inside the python-app folder)
+- Terminal: Cd into the python-app folder
+- Terminal: uv run w2h-poller.py
+- Go to the website url and enter this token to gain access: 12345

 <br>